How a claim is assessed

 Many cases have gone before the courts about interpretation of phrases or words in the Safety, Rehabilitation and Compensation Act 1988 (SRC Act).

-The outcomes of these cases set legal precedent and your claims manager considers these, if they are relevant to your claim.
+The outcomes of these cases set legal precedent and your claims manager is required to consider these, if they are relevant to your claim.